Chem6004/James/README.md

-# Maria
+# James
-6004 Repository for Maria
+6004 Repository for James